Dan Quinn (American football): Personal life

 Quinn is Catholic.
 He met his wife Stacey while attending Salisbury University.
 Quinn often wears a baseball cap backwards during games, starting the practice during his time with the Cowboys in the early 2020s.
 In 2025, he was awarded the Ted Stevens Leadership Award by the Tragedy Assistance Program for Survivors (TAPS) for his work supporting families of U.S. military personnel who died while serving.
 Quinn performed voice-over work in the announcement trailer of the upcoming 2025 video game Madden NFL 26.
 Quinn gave a commencement speech at Salisbury in May 2025 and received an honorary doctorate degree from the school.

+Coaching tree

+Quinn has served under eleven head coaches: